CSYE-6225-FALL23/iac-pulumi/README.md

 ### Creating resources
 Once you're ready with the setup, running `pulumi up` will bring up the required resources
 > [!Tip]
-> Take a cup of coffee ad sit back! it's gonna take a few minutes
+> Take a cup of coffee and sit back! it's gonna take a few minutes

 ## Networking
 Our project is set up within a VPC to isolate and secure resources.
 Subnets are strategically defined to control traffic and enhance network segmentation.